Creckeryop/NOBORU/README.md

 |c.c + chapters folders (as many you want)|Chapters|
 |cusettings/*.ini|Custom settings for manga|

-*Be careful, if you want to save chapters and don't search this chapter from internet you should backup History list*
+*Be careful, if you want to save chapters and don't search this chapter on internet you should backup History list*
 ## Known issues
 <b>Issue</b> After importing archive file, manga/comic shows "Unknown error (Parser's)"<br>
-<b>Advice</b> Make sure that archive file you imported is supported.<br>
+<b>Advice</b> Make sure that archive file you have imported is supported.<br>
 ## FAQ
-- **I found bug that ...**
+- **I've found a bug that ...**
-    - You can create issue [here](https://github.com/Creckeryop/NOBORU/issues), give screenshot with error or error file
+    - You can create issue [here](https://github.com/Creckeryop/NOBORU/issues), give a screenshot with error or error file
 - **How to view debug console?**
     - DPAD_LEFT + START
 - **How to download chapters in background?**
-    - There is only one way to download in background, don't press Power button! screen will shut by itself
+    - There is only one way to download in background, don't press *power* button!
+Screen will shut by itself
-- **Image loading is the same speed as downloading from network, is it broken?**
+- **Image is loading at the same speed as when downloading from network, is it broken?**
     - It is not broken, if you download chapters at the same time with reading.
 Image loading and downloading working in the one-thread mode.
 And your page that you are reading putted in queue, but if first task in queue is active, app can't cancel it not to corrupt data.
 That's why it is happening.
 If i will find a way to make it faster, i will make it faster.
 - **Reader doesn't load some images**
-    - Please create Issue and describe how you come to this (Parser you used, Manga, Chapter and page).
+    - Please create Issue and describe how you have come to this (Parser you used, Manga, Chapter and page).
 This app supports only JPEG, BMP and PNG formats.
-Make sure that image you loading isn't gif or else.
+Make sure that image that you load isn't a gif or else.
 You can check network address through debug console.
 - **I downloaded app and can't see any parsers**
-    - Press Triangle to update parser list, so if that won't help create issue [here](https://github.com/Creckeryop/NOBORU/issues)
+    - Press Triangle to update parser list, so if that won't help, create issue [here](https://github.com/Creckeryop/NOBORU/issues)
 - **How to setup proxy?**
     - You can write ip address like '192.169.0.1' or you can specify your proxy kind like 'socks5h://192.168.0.1' or "http", "https", "socks4a", "socks5", "socks5h"
-- **Application slows down sometimes, when new manga appears**
+- **Application slows down sometimes, when new manga is appearing**
-    - That's a print function problem, all new characters that appears should be cached.
-In first launch, app can't load all glyphs because it's longtime process, so i load only Latin and Cryllic symbols.
+    - That's a print function problem, all new characters that appear should be cached.
+In the first launch, app can't load all glyphs because it's a longtime process, so I load only Latin and Cryllic symbols.
 ## Compiling
 Execute `build.bat` to create working .vpk
 ## TODO